sassoftware/sasoptpy/doc/guide/basics.rst

 Printing solutions
 ------------------

-Solutions provided by the solver can be obtained using the :func:`sasoptpy.get_solution_table` method.
+You can retrieve the solutions by using the :func:`sasoptpy.get_solution_table` method.
 It is strongly suggested to group variables and expressions that share the same keys in a call.